002 - 1066 and the

 Activity One - Notes

-- By either using the text book 'Contrast and Connections' by the Schools History Projects pages 66 - 67 or the internet describe what England was like in the 1060s.
+- By either using the text book 'Contrast and Connections' by the Schools History Projects pages 66 - 67 or the slideshare, describe what England was like in the 1060s.
 Think about population size, landscape, jobs, who ruled England and religion.

 - What does the Bayeux tapestry show?